 Narmada River Island

-It is believed that in Satyuga when kind Mandhata of Ikshvaku dynasty, an ancestor of Sri Ram, ruled this island on the Narmada shine brightly.
-Puzzled by this, sage Narada asked Shiva, what is it.
+It is believed that in Satyuga when the kind Mandhata of the Ikshvaku dynasty, an ancestor of Sri Ram, ruled this island on the Narmada shining brightly.
+Puzzled by this, sage Narada asked Shiva, what is it?
 Shiva said the island would change appearance during every Yuga.
 In Satyuga, it is a giant sparkling gem, in Treta Yuga it would be a mountain of gold, in Dwapar yuga it would be copper and in Kaliyuga it would be a rock.
 So, rock it is today in our Kaliyuga.

 This island is a living island.
 The part of towns on the island is called Shivpuri.
 It is said that once upon a time there used to be towns of Brahmpuri and Vishnupuri.
 Together they formed the Tripuri.

-Most important place on this island is, of course, the Omkareshwar Jyotirlinga.
+The most important place on this island is, of course, the Omkareshwar Jyotirlinga.
 However, that is not all.
-No temple in India exists in isolation, there are always subsidiary shrines of family shrines surrounding the main temple, a parikrama path or circumambulation path if it a holy kshetra or region.
+No temple in India exists in isolation, there are always subsidiary shrines of family shrines surrounding the main temple, a parikrama path or circumambulation path if it is a holy kshetra or region.
 So, come with me to explore the sacred geography of this ancient and holy island.

 History of Omkareshwar

-The scriptures suggest a continued habitation of this holy place since 5500 years at least.
-It gets a mention in Puranas that also indicates it was a living place as well as a pilgrimage place for a long time.
+The scriptures suggest a continued habitation of this holy place for 5500 years at least.
+It gets a mention in the Puranas that also indicates it was a living place as well as a pilgrimage place for a long time.

 Omkareshwar Mahadev Temple is located on the Northern bank of Narmada.
 You can access it either via a boat ride or the Mamleshwar Setu.
 Ideally, take a boat ride one way and walk the other.
 A series of steps from the ghats lead to the temple.
 You will pass through canopies of flower sellers to reach the base of the temple.

-The mandapa of the temple is beautifully made of 60 solid stone pillar carved with Yakshi figures.
+The mandapa of the temple is beautifully made of 60 solid stone pillars carved with Yakshi figures.
 Around the temple walls, you will find images of various Devi Devatas.

 This temple is also called Omkar Mandhata temple as it is believed that it was the devotion of the Ikshvaku king Mandhata that brought Shivalinga here.
-His gaddi can still be seen in the temple premises.
-There are many small temples surrounding the main temple like a Panch Mukhi Hanuman Temple, a Shani Temple and a temple dedicated to Dwarkadhish.
+His gaddi can still be seen on the temple premises.
+There are many small temples surrounding the main temple like a Panch Mukhi Hanuman Temple, a Shani Temple, and a temple dedicated to Dwarkadhish.

 Take the stairs from the back of the temple towards the hill and you would see a tall white wall – this is the Mandhata Palace.
 There are 80 odd steps that you have to take to reach the gate of the palace.
 A part of it is open to the public.